 Michael A. DeCola has been a director of the Company since 2007.
-Mr. DeCola is currently the Chief Executive Officer and has been the President and Chief Executive Officer of Mississippi Lime Company (calcium based chemical products) since 1999.
+Mr. DeCola is currently the President & CEO of HBM Holdings and Chief Executive Officer of Mississippi Lime Company (calcium based chemical products) one of HBM Holdings portfolio companies.
 Mr. DeCola serves on several private company boards in the St. Louis community and is the past chairman of the St. Louis Regional Business Council.
 He brings to the Board executive business experience and connections with the St. Louis business community.

 William H. Downey has been a director of the Company since 2002.
-Mr. Downey served as President, Chief Operating Officer and director of Great Plains Energy Inc. (NYSE:GXP), an electric utility company from 2003 until his retirement on August 31, 2011.
-Mr. Downey was also the President and Chief Operating Officer of Great Plains Energy's subsidiary, Kansas City Power & Light Company from 2003 and 2008, respectively and served as Chief Executive Officer from 2003 to 2008.
+Mr. Downey served as Executive Vice Chair and Director of Great Plains Energy Incorporated, (NYSE: GXP), an electric utility company from May 2011, until his retirement on August 31, 2011 and President, Chief Operating Officer and director from 2003 to May 2011.
+Mr. Downey was also the President and Chief Operating Officer of Great Plains Energy's subsidiary, Kansas City Power & Light Company from 2008 to 2011, and served as Chief Executive Officer from 2003 to 2008.
 In addition, he had served as President and Chief Operating Officer of Greater Missouri Operations, a subsidiary of Great Plains Energy since 2008.
-He joined the Board of Directors of BPL Global Inc (BPLG), a smartgrid technology company, in December, 2011.
-Mr. Downey is currently providing advisory services to the Kansas City water services department as an employee of Burns and McDonnell Engineering.
+He joined the Board of Directors of BPL Global Inc, Ltd. (BPLG), a smartgrid technology company, in December, 2011 and resigned with the Company's sale in June 2013.
+In December 2013 Mr. Downey joined the Board of Versify Solutions, Inc., a software solutions energy asset optimization company.
+Mr. Downey also provided advisory services to the Kansas City water services department as an employee of Burns and McDonnell Engineering from January 2012 to December 2014.
 Mr. Downey's broad strategic experience and knowledge of operations along with his experience in a publicly traded utility company and the related experience in regulatory relations at both a federal and state level is an asset for the board.

-John S. Eulich has been a director of the Company since March 11, 2010.
+John S. Eulich has been a director of the Company since 2010.
 Mr. Eulich has been the Chairman and Chief Executive Officer of Aspeq Holdings, Inc. (dba INDEECO), a manufacturing company, since 2005.
 He has been a member of the Enterprise Bank & Trust Board of Directors since July 2009.
-Since 2005, Mr. Eulich has also been a director of LMI Aerospace (NASDAQ: LMIA) where he currently serves as a member of LMIA's Audit Committee and as the Chairman of LMIA's Compensation Committee.
-In addition to his public company experience, he is a successful entrepreneur and familiar with the needs of privately held businesses.
+Since 2005, Mr. Eulich has also been a director of LMI Aerospace, Inc. (NASDAQ: LMIA) where he currently serves as lead director and is a member of LMIA's Audit Committee and Compensation Committee.
+In addition to his public company experience, he is a successful entrepreneur and familiar with the needs of privately-held businesses.
 He also is engaged in the St. Louis community through various boards.